Family Dispute Resolution

 A

-- There is a restraining order between you and the other party.
+- there is a restraining order between you and the other party

-- Your child has been kidnapped by the other party.
+- your child has been kidnapped by the other party

-- There is a history of violence between you and the other party.
+- there is a history of violence between you and the other party

-- You provide the court with proof that you have tried to get the other party to use family dispute resolution.
+- you provide the court with proof that you have tried to get the other party to use family dispute resolution

-- There are extraordinary circumstances.
+- there are extraordinary circumstances

 Q

-What Happens If I do not Participate?
+What happens if I do not participate?

 A

-If family dispute resolution is required, you will not be able to take any more steps in your court case or make another court application concerning your case unless you participate in family dispute resolution.
+If family dispute resolution is required, you will not be able to take any more steps in your court case until you participate.
 The other party can also ask the court to:

-- Refuse to let you make any arguments concerning your case to the court.
+- refuse to let you make any arguments concerning your case to the court

-- Order that you participate in family dispute resolution.
+- order that you participate in family dispute resolution

-- Order that you pay the other party costs.
+- order that you pay the other party costs

 Family Mediation